Also known as: assisted one-arm scapular pull, one-arm scapula pull-up, band assisted single-arm pull, scapular one-arm pull, one arm scapular pull

 What is Band Assisted One Arm Scapula Pull Up?

-The Band Assisted One Arm Scapula Pull Up is a medium-level pull exercise that trains scapular depression and stability using a resistance band to reduce load.
-It primarily targets the shoulders, latissimus dorsi, forearms and upper back while improving single-arm control and posture.
+Band Assisted One Arm Scapula Pull Up is a medium-level pull exercise performed with a resistance band and pull-up bar that emphasizes scapular depression and retraction with one straight arm.
+It primarily targets the shoulders, latissimus dorsi, forearms and upper back to improve unilateral scapular control and pulling strength.

 How to Do Band Assisted One Arm Scapula Pull Up